 The agency has a core group of qualified employees at the present time.
 The examiners, which represent most of the Department's employees, must have major course work in accounting, finance, economics, business administration or a job-related field with a minimum of six hours, nine preferred, in accounting (including basic and intermediate accounting).
+In addition, a minimum grade point average must be met.
 Other skills that are important to the agency's ability to perform our business function include: